List of Blake's 7 characters: Travis

 When Blake escapes the Federation, Servalan, then Supreme Commander of the Terran Federation, enlists Travis as a special agent to hunt Blake—and to commandeer Liberator, an advanced starship which Blake now captains.
 In his several encounters with Blake, Travis eventually captures a resistance leader called Avalon, and indirectly causes the death of one of Blake's crewmen, Olag Gan.
 Ultimately, however, Travis fails too egregiously for Servalan, who required of him not only the downfall of the resistance movement, but calculated assistance in her manoeuvring for total galactic ascendancy.
-Servalan fears that Travis' blundering might expose her abuses of power, and concludes that his liability exceeds his faltering usefulness.
+Servalan fears that Travis's blundering might expose her abuses of power, and concludes that his liability exceeds his faltering usefulness.
 Finally, she endorses a dilatory court-martial for a massacre which Travis ordered earlier in his career—a crime for which he was sure to be executed, as well as being dishonourably discharged and stripped of rank.

-Coincidentally, the Liberator, under Blake's command, attacks the Federation headquarters where the trial is taking place, at the penultimate moment of Travis' sentencing.
+Coincidentally, the Liberator, under Blake's command, attacks the Federation headquarters where the trial is taking place, at the penultimate moment of Travis's sentencing.
 Amidst the commotion of the attack, Travis seizes the opportunity to escape his death sentence, and absconds to Servalan's office.
 Servalan provides him with federation crewed only by mutoids and he leaves.
 Travis is now free to resume his hunt for Blake.

 Blake and Travis meet for the final time at Star One, a secret base and supercomputer of crucial importance to the Federation's control of its planets.
 There, Blake discovers that Travis has betrayed the Federation to aliens from the Andromeda Galaxy.
 Travis shoots Blake on sight, but is unaware that he has not mortally wounded him.
 When an opportune moment arises, Blake clips Travis with a shot from his sidearm.
 Before Travis can retaliate, Avon shoots Travis and he falls into an energy vortex, killing him.